-The concept of One Person Company is the new vehicle of doing business introduced by the Companies Act, 2013.
-The old Companies Act, 1956, required at least two directors and shareholders to form a private limited company.
+The concept of One Person Company is the new vehicle for doing business introduced by the Companies Act, of 2013.
+The old Companies Act, of 1956, required at least two directors and shareholders to form a private limited company.
 Only one person will be the Director and a shareholder as well.
 This can be converted to a Private Limited Company at any time.

 How to obtain DIN?

 Second step: complete and submit the application with the required documents on address and identity proof.

 Third step: verification by Ministry

 Fourth step: get the DIN number allotted.

 A Directors Identification Number called DIN is the identification number issued to a Director or a prospective Director of a firm through the Ministry of Corporate Affairs managed by the Government of India.
 This was first categorized under sections 266A and 266G were included in the Companies Act.